ereedsanchez/AI-Forest-Cam-Litterature-Review/README.md

 # AI-Forest-Cam
+See folders above to view literature reviews from students.

+### Articles to review:

 ### Literature Review 2024
 - Animal Detection and Classification from Camera Trap Images Using Different Mainstream Object Detection Architectures